pypa/distlib/docs/reference.rst

       to a file in a cache in the file system, and the name of the cached file is returned.
 This is for use with APIs that need file names, or need to be able to access data through OS-level file handles.
-See the :class:`~distlib.resources.Cache` documentation for more
+See the :class:`~distlib.resources.ResourceCache` documentation for more
       information about the cache.

    Methods: